DexterTaha/WRO-FE-2024-Mindcraft-International/schemes/README.md

    - The Arduino Nano sends PWM signals to the servo motor and the buzzer for actuation and audio alerts.

 5. **Decision Making**:
-   - Data from the LiDAR, ultrasonic sensor, and Time-of-Flight sensors helps in obstacle detection and path planning.
+   - Data from the LiDAR and DTOF sensors help in obstacle detection and path planning.
    - Based on this information, the Raspberry Pi and Arduino Nano coordinate actions, such as steering the robot or adjusting speed.

 ---

 This circuit provides a robust foundation for an autonomous robot with sensing, communication, and motor control.
 By using both the Raspberry Pi and Arduino Nano, the system effectively distributes processing loads, enabling efficient sensor management and real-time decision-making.

+---